 While I was a decent player, I was even better at teaching the game.
 Pool halls often would allow me to teach students.
 My first high-level student was at Cal Poly in San Luis Obispo, while working as project manager for Craig Vetter.
 Later, I lived in Colorado Springs to manage the first Vetter Rally.

 I finished my business with the Colorado Springs BMW dealer, and Burt’s Pool Hall was next door.
-I stopped in the just knock a few balls around.
-I had a few hours to kill before a dinner date with my girl friend.
+I stopped in to just knock a few balls around.
+I had a few hours to kill before a dinner date with my girlfriend.
 The place had nearly two dozen tables and was totally empty.
 I got the balls and went to the back to make sure that I would be alone for the next couple of hours of my practice.

 A group of young women came in to play and walked back to where I was playing.
 They asked me how long I would be using the table.
 All of the tables were empty, so I asked, “Why do you want this one?”
 It was explained that they were the pool hall sponsored team and they were supposed to play on the table that I was using.
 They took the table next to me for practice and I continued, but I was watching them carefully out of the corner of my eye.
 After watching each player on the table, I interrupted and asked if I could show them something.
 They were kind enough to tolerate me butting in on their practice session.